rokopt/spec/src/architecture/m1/execution-system.md

 ## Transaction and validity predicate whitelist

-While Anoma ledger aims to be a fully programmable ledger, for M1 only a selected subset of provided validity predicates and transaction will be permitted through pre-defined whitelists configured for the M1 network.
+While Anoma ledger aims to be a fully programmable ledger, for M1 only a selected subset of provided validity predicates and transactions will be permitted through pre-defined whitelists configured for the M1 network.